dvrs-brad/pagespeed-score-python/githubapi/README.md

 # GithHub Api

-Query Github for repo information
+Use Github Rest API to retrieve information about GitHub Repos.

 ## Requirements